BrunoBiluca/biluca-knowledge/Databricks/Workflows/Workflows.md

 ### Configurações de jobs de streaming

-Para reiniciar jobs de stremaing em casos de falha é recomendável a seguinte configuração:
+Para reiniciar jobs de streaming em casos de falha é recomendável a seguinte configuração:

 - **Retries:** Set to Unlimited.
 - **Maximum concurrent runs:** Set to 1.
 There must be only one instance of each query concurrently active.